Daniel A. Lord: Hollywood

 In 1929, he began work on the Production Code, a project envisioned by censor Martin Quigley, publisher of a Hollywood trade journal, and bolstered by Cardinal George Mundelein of the Archdiocese of Chicago.
 He saw an opportunity to read morality and decency into mass recreation.
-He aimed "to tie the Ten Commandments in with the newest and most widespread form of entertainment," aspiring to an ecumenical standard of decency.
+He aimed "to tie the Ten Commandments in with the newest and most widespread form of entertainment", aspiring to an ecumenical standard of decency.

 In 1930, Lord's draft of the Code was accepted by Will H. Hays and promulgated to the studios with only minor changes, but it lacked an enforcement mechanism, and Lord came to consider it a failure.
 It was only with the mid-1934 advent of the Production Code Administration headed by Joseph Breen that the Code became the law of Hollywood for more than 25 years.

 In the 1930s and 1940s, Lord's writings touched on politics, seeking a Catholic middle ground between socialism and unfettered capitalism.
-He was a tireless advocate of racial fairness, and frequently engaged issues of economic justice, Dare We Hate Jews was his response to anti-Semitism, attacking it as incompatible with Catholic teachings.
+He was a tireless advocate of racial fairness, and frequently engaged issues of economic justice, Dare We Hate Jews was his response to antisemitism, attacking it as incompatible with Catholic teachings.

-In 1954 Lord was diagnosed with incurable lung cancer.
-He died at Saint John's Hospital, St. Louis on 15 January 1955.
+In 1954, Lord was diagnosed with incurable lung cancer.
+He died at Saint John's Hospital, St. Louis on January 15, 1955.